Whitebox Machine Learning

 The algorithm retrains itself numerous times a day and creates human-readable rule suggestions with specific accuracy percentages.
 Our dedicated data scientists can also help you with resources and reporting.

 Visit the Machine Learning tab of the Scoring Engine to review the rules created by the whitebox algorithm.
-Machine learning rules are divided into two rule categories by default: Complex rules and Heuristic rules.
+Machine learning rules are divided into three rule categories by default: Complex rules, Heuristic rules, and Email clustering rules.

 The algorithm will automatically calculate the accuracy of all rules it creates based on past transactions.
 Accuracy scores compare the number of declined and accepted transactions the rule would affect.
 For example, a rule that would affect ten past transactions is 90% accurate if nine of these transactions are in the DECLINE state and only one in APPROVE.